Y-T-G/Y-T-G.github.io/content/about/index.md

 **Python Development**

 - Developed an efficient inference pipeline to detect and track anomalous objects with ~90% accuracy.
-- Implemented intelligent runtime ROI adjustment to tackle continuous variations in ROI, improving counting accuracy by ~20%.
+- Implemented intelligent runtime ROI adjustment to tackle continuous variations in ROI, improving counting accuracy.

 **Model Inference Optimization**

-- Decreased CPU usage of server-side inference by 40%, improving multi-stream inference performance.
+- Reduced resource starvation and latency spikes in multi-stream inference by optimizing the number of threads spawned by each process.
-- Fixed a major memory leak bug in the inference pipeline that was causing 5-10% degradation in performance.
+- Fixed a major memory leak in the inference pipeline that  was causing noticeable degradation in performance.